-This vegan elote (Mexican street corn) is going to be your new favorite way to eat corn!
+This vegan elote (aka Mexican street corn) is going to be your new favorite way to eat corn!
 Slathered with vegan crema, feta, and tajin, it's packed with flavor and is the perfect combination of salty & sweet.
 It's easy to make and ready in less than 30 minutes, meaning it's the perfect side dish to serve up throughout the summer months!

 If you're not familiar with this way of preparing and devouring corn, let me break it down for you.
 In Spanish, elote (pronounced eh-loh-tay) describes corn on the cob paired with a popular Mexican method of preparing it.
-Once grilled, the corn is covered in delicious toppings like butter, mayo, Mexican crema, cotija cheese, lime, and a spice (it could be tajin or a chile powder).
+Once grilled, the corn is covered in delicious toppings like butter, mayo, Mexican crema, cotija cheese, lime, and a spice (it could be tajin or a chile seasoning).
 Elotes are antojitos (meaning little cravings/street food) that are commonly sold by street vendors (eloteros), which is why it's also referred to as 'Mexican street corn.'

 Why you'll love this recipe